divae/lun_ia/lunia-bot/README.md

   - `/mantra amor`
   - `/conjuro abundancia`
 - The bot will answer with a text from its curated database, adapted to the current lunar phase.

+## Contact & Personalized Guidance
+- Use `/contacto` to get in touch with the creator for personalized guidance, lunar coaching, or project inspiration.
+- You can contact Estela directly on Telegram: [@divae](https://t.me/divae) or by email: estela.medrano.dev@gmail.com
+- **Transparency:** All recommendations, meditations, and rituals are created by combining Estela's personal experience, intuition, and the support of artificial intelligence tools, to offer you unique and adapted guidance for each lunar phase and your personal journey.

 ## Security: Keeping Your Token Safe
 - Your Telegram token must be stored in `.env` and **never** committed to GitHub.